7 Steps to Learn from Mistakes and Grow as a Person

 6. Make it Difficult to Mess Up

-Let’s say that you’re trying to get intothe habit of running.
-Your alarm goes off every morning at 5:30 and every single morning you want to hit the snooze button and go back to sleep.
+Let’s say you’re trying to get into the habit of running.
+Your alarm goes off every morning at 5:30, and every morning, you want to hit the snooze button and go back to sleep.

 But don’t depend solely on your willpower to prevent you from taking shortcuts or succumbing to instant gratification.
 Instead, increase your chances of success by making it difficult to make a mistake.

 For example, set your running clothes out the night before – or, better yet – sleep in your running clothes.
-Have your water bottle already in the fridge and ready to go in the morning and your running shoes set out by the door.
+Have your water bottle in the fridge and ready to go in the morning, and your running shoes set out by the door.

-Being this prepared will help motivate you to get out of bed, because you have already put in some effort to prepare for your morning run.
+Being prepared will help motivate you to get out of bed because you have already put in some effort to prepare for your morning run.

-Action Item: Just remember that, no matter how hard it is to change a behavior or a habit, there is a moment for everyone where the decision is made to either do it, or to not do it.
+Action Item: Just remember that, no matter how hard it is to change a behavior or a habit, everyone makes the decision to either do it or not to do it at some point.

-Essentially, you want to make the first 20 seconds of any new habit as easy as you possibly can.
+Essentially, you want to make the first 20 seconds of any new habit as easy as possible.

 Check out the video for more tips on streamlining your new plan: